-The Master of Architecture (M Arch), our professional degree, is our primary graduate program at Texas Tech and begins in the fall semester only.
+The Master of Architecture, our professional degree, is our primary graduate program at Texas Tech and begins in the fall semester only.
 This degree is for individuals who wish to gain licensure in architecture and have an approved bachelor's degree in architecture.

 About this Degree

-This program is a 4 + 2-year program (60 hours of graduate coursework).
+This 2-year program is comprised of 60 hours of graduate coursework.
 Students will learn the foundational principles and history of architecture; explore relationships between form, space, and inhabitation; fabrication techniques and tools; and issues in architecture.

-For all questions regarding CoA graduate admissions, including transfers, reach out to email@example.com.
+For all questions regarding HCOA graduate admissions, including transfers, reach out to email@example.com.

 The HCOA adheres to Texas Tech University's deadlines for applications.